How to Create a Campaign

 To set up a conversion pixel, click on 'Add Conversion Pixel', specify a name for it, and then copy the URL from the corresponding field.
 Paste this URL into the part of the code on the website page where you want to track user conversions.
 You need to define the conversion event (e.g., a click on a specific button on a certain page or a page visit).

-So, whenever a user opens the page or performs an action defined as a conversion, the configured pixel will be triggered, and the user's action will be recorded and tracked.
+Whenever a user opens the page or performs an action defined as a conversion, the configured pixel will be triggered, and the user's action will be recorded and tracked.

 How to set up Postback